-The Wonderful Chemical Properties in Garlic – Reduce Your High Blood Pressure
+The Amazing Chemical Properties in Garlic – High Blood Pressure Reducer

-An analysis examining the outcomes of garlic on 47 patients who experienced high blood pressure found that garlic lowered their blood pressure significantly.
-One of the positive things of garlic is that it is raw and natural and does not have the adverse effects that other medicines have on your body.
-Similar research, in which patients took 200 mg of garlic powder three times daily, had a decrease of diastolic blood pressure.
+An investigation studying the outcomes of garlic on 47 hypertensive patients discovered that garlic decreased their blood pressure significantly.
+One of the positive things of garlic is that it is natural and does not have the adverse effects that other medicines have on your body.
+Other research, in which patients have taken 200 mg of garlic powder three times a day, showed a decrease of diastolic blood pressure.

 Garlic is a cheaper way to help combat hypertension, and this is vital since heart diseases are a common cause of death across the globe.
 Adding garlic to your meats and veggies is simple and useful, and you should definitely think about it if you don’t want to stop eating foods loaded with heavy fats.
 The garlic can at least lessen some of those low-density fats.

 What is in Garlic that Makes it so Potent?

 Garlic gets its aromatic smell from an enzyme known as alliinase, and a chemical reaction develops when the garlic clove is cut or broken and open to heat, water and oxygen.
 The alliinase turns alliin into allicin, and it’s the allicin that is really good for us.
 One thing to know is raw garlic has the highest amount of allicin.
 If garlic is exposed to heat, such as cooking the allicin decreases.
 So to take advantage of your garlic, you’ll want to consume it raw.